KenKundert/mp/README.rst

 ==================

 This is a simple command line music player.
-It will play individual music files (flac, mp3, ogg, and wav), directories that contain music files, and m3u play lists.
+It will play individual music files (flac, mp3, ogg, oga, and wav), directories that contain music files, and m3u play lists.

 Requires Python and 3.6 or better.
 You will need install the docutils, Gobject, gstreamer, and mutagen packages for python with::